neuefische/wd-flipped-classroom-curriculum/sessions/js-createelement/challenges-js-createelement.md

 Open this
 [CodeSandbox](https://codesandbox.io/s/github/neuefische/web-exercises/sessions/js-createelement/product-teaser?file=/js/index.js)

 This exercise includes an example of a product teaser for an online shop.
-Please append another product teaser to the page based on the data given in the `index.js` file.
+Please append a second product teaser to the page with JavaScript based on the data given in the `index.js` file.

 Use `.innerHTML` to generate the HTML elements for the teaser.
 Use string interpolation to include the given data into the HTML.

-Add an event listener to the "buy" button of the product teaser you created.
-When clicking the button, the price should be logged to the console.
+Add an event listener to the "buy" button of the second product teaser .
+When clicking the button, the product's name and price should be logged to the console.